 - Risk Management activities, divided into:

-- enterprise risk management, aimed at analysing the evolution of the Group’s overall risk profile, the results of which are the tool used to support informed risk-taking and define the strategic goals;
+- enterprise risk management, aimed at analysing the evolution of the Group’s overall risk profile, the results of which are the tool used to support informed risk-taking and fix the strategic goals;

 - ongoing risk management, which for specific risks requires continuous sector-based management procedures entrusted to special risk specialists/risk owners, based upon specifically developed processes and methods and formally defined within the risk policies of reference.